boostorg/leaf/doc/whitepaper.md

 The main appeal of this approach is that like logging error information, it composes nicely: if a lower level function communicates an error code, we can easily convert it to string, together with any other information available in our scope (e.g. the `pathname`), then return the string plus an error code to the caller.
 And of course this can be repeated in each calling scope: concatenate relevant information to the string and pass it on together with an(other) error code.

 What's more, in C++ the conversion of any type of error information to string is easy to define in terms of `std::ostream` `operator<<` overloads, so at each level we can process lower-level failures generically.
-In the end, the error-handling function gets an error code (so it knows what went wrong), plus a string with relevant information that can be presented (or even logged) as "the reason" for the failure.
+In the end, the error handling function gets an error code (so it knows what went wrong), plus a string with relevant information that can be presented (or even logged) as "the reason" for the failure.

 While this is similar to writing the relevant error information in a log, this approach is arguably better because we don't depend on a logging system; but other downsides remain: